 We’re going to mention some individuals, key informants, that have come to our attention and been a big help to us.
 We must give a big mention to our most importance source for these notes, Professor Mason Gaffney

-A lot of the reading we’ve done, and continue to try to do, is of the writing of Mason Gaffney, who is Professor of Economics at the University of California, and has been since 1976.
-He’s 92 this year, and as far as we can tell, he is still in that post.
+A lot of the reading we’ve done, and continue to try to do, is of the writing of Mason Gaffney, who was Professor of Economics at the University of California from 1976 until his retirement in 2014.
 He first read Progress and Poverty as a teenager and he is probably the major critic of Neoclassical economics.
+We're still very much discovering Mason Gaffney and the significance of his work.

 He’s held the same role at other universities.
 In the little history we’ve looked at, we’ve commonly come across academics losing their jobs because of their Single Taxer convictions, protecting society from them, so maybe he’s done very well to survive so long in this job, though we gather life is made difficult for him in various ways.
 California seems to have been a good place to be an academic Single Taxer.

 Co-author with Gaffney of The Corruption of Economics was British author and economic commentator, Fred Harrison, who is also author of The Traumatised Society, which astonished us with its broad view of human life and history.

 Along with Gaffney, Fred Harrison is also the major critic of the orthodoxy and communicator of the truth of things.
 As mentioned, Harrison is acknowledged to have predicted the 2008 subprime mortgage crisis.
 People really should listen to the Single Taxers.
 (That’s us styling him so, by the way.)